Images protected by Greenhouse School Websites

 Class Teaching Assistant: Mrs Traves

-This term, our learning is: Let Me Entertain You!
+This term, our learning question is: How is our planet changing?

 Key Texts